Ekumen-OS/Noah-bot-simulation/README.md

 ## Testing worlds
 - willowgarage -> Comes included with Gazebo.
 No map generated.
 - small_house -> Taken from AWS open repository.
-For it to work correctly, the user needs to include the models located in noah_gazebo into the gazebo models (usually located in ~/.gazebo/models/).
 A SLAM generated map is provided for this map.

 ## SLAM generated map
 A map was generated for the "small_house" world using the SLAM Rtabmap package.
 This package creates a database from which the rtabmap.pgm and rtabmap.yaml files were taken.
 This files are used for the localization and move_base packages.
 The package stores the database in "~/.ros/rtabmap.db" (default location) from which the .pgm and .yaml can be extracted using the "database2pgm.sh" script located in "noah_rtabmap" package.